TMS-lab/sharp-repo/docs/Data_Definations_Phase1B.rst

-Definitions for Parameters Listed in the EEG DATA
+Definitions for Parameters Listed in the Generated Data for EEG and RobotFactory
 =================================================

 All generated files are formatted as two dimensional tables.
 The rows